 What is the connection between IoT and Industry 4.0?

-Industry 4.0 is the term used for the latest industrial revolution (the fourth) has occurred and still developing in the industrial area.
-Since the first industrial revolution, there has been a focus technology that emerged the revolution.
-For the fourth industrial revolution, the standardisation of IoT emerged automated analysis and diagnosis, self-monitoring, improved communication between smart, especially industrial, devices.
+Industry 4.0 is the term used for the latest industrial revolution (the fourth) which has occurred and still developing in the industrial area.
+Since the first industrial revolution, there has been a focus technology.
+For the fourth industrial revolution, the standardisation of IoT emerged automated analysis and diagnosis, self-monitoring, and improved communication between smart, especially industrial, devices.

 Technological improvements follow each other.
 Advancements in other technologies allows new technologies to emerge or become more common.
 Hence, the IoT technology has become an essential part for many industries and daily lives of the people.
 Below you will find the corner stone happenings and technologies made IoT possible.

 Sensors: Access to cheaper and stable sensors with advanced technology created the opportunity for IoT technology to expand faster.